 As is often the case in a small village, Lerna doesn't have a public transportation system that people use for their commute.

-The citizens of Lerna have a very low rate of college education: just 7.59% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Lerna has a very low overall level of education: only 7.59% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Lerna in 2022 was $21,940, which is low income relative to Illinois and the nation.
 This equates to an annual income of $87,760 for a family of four.